ilmari666/tsoha/documentation/installation.md

 Run with
 "python3 run.py" which runs an instance at port 5000

+Navigate your browser to the address you are hosting the application for example localhost:5000

 After registering a user you can manually grant the user ADMIN priviledges manually with the SQL query INSERT INTO role (role, user_id) VALUES ("ADMIN", 1)